This post is by Lauren Shepherd, a marketer at Teikametrics.

 Secondly, even if you have the upfront capital, it’s important to remain patient when looking to invest.
 Successful sellers want to make sure their strategies are proven before placing their bets.
 If you start on a smaller scale and prove a product has a high sell through rate, then you know it’s safe to continue reordering and sell more volume.

-At Teikametrics, we have found that the most successful Amazon sellers have adapted to the new retail model by using a strategic and analytical approach similar to trading on the stock market.
+We have found that the most successful Amazon sellers have adapted to the new retail model by using a strategic and analytical approach similar to trading on the stock market.

 These strategies include: